Daxxtropezz/ghostwipe/README.md

 * Old journal logs
 * Rotated log files

-Review the script before running it on production or critical systems.
+Review the script before using it on production or mission-critical systems.

 ## License